 We came to our stop at the WTC and walked up the subway stairs headed for the 9/11 Memorial.
 A little later, we were able to discuss how the 1993 bombing of the World Trade Center may have hurt people much like us on that day.
 It was pretty deep to think about.

 We toured the WTC and 9/11 Memorial for about 3 hours.
 Wow.
 What an amazing tribute to that horrible event.
 I’d recommend to anyone who hasn’t been to go.
 It’s an amazing story and a very well done tribute to those who died.
-I cannot imagine what it would feel like to have a loved one who died that day, but I think the memorial honors those who were lost beautifully.
-It was somber and with sadness, but respectful and with hopeful.
+I cannot imagine what it would feel like to have a loved one who died that day, but I think the memorial beautifully honors those who were lost.
+It was somber and with sadness, but respectful and hopeful.

 Wall Street